vippsas/vipps-checkout/vipps-checkout-api.md

       // When clicking the "Checkout with Vipps" button document.getElementById('checkout-button').addEventListener('click', function () {

-        // Set the amount of the purchase here in oere var data = {
+        // Define some data the merchant backend can use to determine what product/cost it should create a session for const data = {
-          amount: '1600',
+          productId: 1,
         };

         // Call merchant backend which will again call Checkout backend to establish session fetch(merchantBackendAppUrl + '/create-checkout-session', {
           method: 'POST',